Collections

 The wallpaper is a reproduction of the roll-printed variety.
 Roll-printing replaced the individual block print method and was relatively inexpensive because it could be manufactured in America rather than being imported from England or France.

 Candles were the only source of light once the sun went down.
-Often mirrors would be carefully placed to enhance the effect of the light from the candles
+Often mirrors would be carefully placed to enhance the effect of the light from the candles.

 This room served multiple functions: entertaining room, family room, work room, office and more.
 It seems likely that the family did a great deal of entertaining in this room, especially during the winter months.
 Evening parties gave the Blauvelt adults a chance to mingle with friends, while providing an opportunity for chaperoned courtship for the young people.
 Guests might arrive by horse drawn sleigh or coach.
 The room would be illuminated by candlelight, with the table set with food and drink.
 The hosts and their guests might spend time singing popular songs.
 These songs were often accompanied by flute or piano.
 Parlor games like twenty questions, charades, puzzles and riddles were enjoyed by all.
 Women often brought sewing or embroidery projects to social gatherings.

-The Blauvelt bedroom was used in much the same way we use our own bedrooms today, with a few notable exceptions.
+The Blauvelt bedroom was used in much the same way that we use our own bedrooms today, with a few notable exceptions.
 The similarities include its use as a dressing room, a place for storage,an area for sleeping and personal time between the adults of the family.
 Unlike modern bedrooms, it also served as the family birthing room.
 The bed has a simple frame strung together with ropes.
 A number of mattresses, called ticks, were placed on top of the ropes.

 Most clothes were stored in blanket boxes like this painted one.
 Typically children did not have a great number of toys, but the ones they did have were used to teach them the skills they would need later in life.
 Tiny toy irons, churns and cooking tools, miniature carved figures of animals, dolls and wagons are some examples.
 Toys were usually stored in the barn or in the common room rather than the bedroom.

-A common room of the 19th century was a place that served numerous functions.
+A common room of the nineteenth century was a place that served numerous functions.
 It was an informal place where the family could gather and discuss the day's events.
 The young children probably played here while the older children did their homework and helped with household tasks such as sewing, mending, laundering and cooking.

-The central focus of the room was the fireplacewhich was used as a source of heat, a place to cook and to heat water for laundry.
+The central focus of the room was the fireplace, which was used as a source of heat, a place to cook and to heat water for laundry.
 As in our own home, many things might be going on in this room at the same time.
 One child might be making butter in the churn while another sat at the table doing arithmetic homework or practicing penmanship.
 The toddlers might help by scrubbing potatoes or shelling peas.
 It took everyone's cooperation to keep the household running smoothly.

 Work in the kitchen was most intense during the late summer harvest when fruits and vegetables were preserved, pickled and canned.
 With the increased activity came an increase in social time.
 Women frequently hosted "apple bees" where neighbors would arrive, paring knife, bowl and apples in hand to share conversation and work.
 Out in the barn, threshing parties gathered neighbors together to work by day then dance and drink by night.